 What if I have recently moved and have not yet received any utility bills?

 To fulfill the residency requirements of Column B,you may submit one of the other acceptable proofs outlined in the column.
 You may also submit an official work order verification document stating that your service has been ordered or installed.
 Contact your utility company for further assistance.

 I have moved to Beaumont due to work and currently live in a hotel until I can locate permanent housing.
 How can I establish proof of residency?

-School districts officials are happy to assist you with enrolling your student in the school for which the hotel is zoned.
+School staff are happy to assist you with enrolling your student in the school for which the hotel is zoned.
 You will be required to provide an alternate form of documentation to satisfy the proof of residency requirements.
-Please contact the Student Services Department @1409-617-5109 or 409-617-5107 to schedule an appointment for further assistance.
+Please contact the Student Services Department @ 409-617-5109 or 409-617-5107 to schedule an appointment for further assistance.

 Can I apply for a transfer to enroll my student in another school?

 All BISD schools offer great learning opportunities!
 Unfortunately, not all BISD schools have specialized education programs, are designated as open enrollment Schools of Choice or have the capacity to accept transfer students.
 Per board policy FDB(Local), a student shall be assigned to a school in the attendance area in which he or she resides on the basis of the actual residence of his or her parent or legal guardian upon submission of proof of residency provided at the time of enrollment consistent with board policy.
 Student may apply to attend a school outside of their zoned campus via open enrollment to schools with seats available.

 Learn more about the Schools of Choice opportunities here.

 Is there a way that all my childrencan attend the same campus together?